© 2018 GWEN DEWAR, PH.D., ALL RIGHTS RESERVED

 Jokes and silliness can serve as excellent distractions (positive parenting tip #3).
 But they are also indispensable tools of diplomacy.
 You’ll probably inspire more cooperation from your kids if you communicate requests with humor, and transform work into play.

-For instance, when your child leaves her dirty laundry lying around, you could vent your irritation and scold her.
-But you’ll likely get better results by making a game of it – encouraging her to “feed the dirty laundry hamper,” or play a game of toss-the-laundry-into-the-basket.
+For instance, when your child leaves her dirty laundry lying around, you could vent your irritation and scold him or her.
+But you’ll likely get better results by making a game of it – encouraging your child to “feed the dirty laundry hamper,” or play a game of toss-the-laundry-into-the-basket.

 5. Make sure that most of your interactions are positive — even if that means ignoring some of your child’s misbehavior.